-The 2022 Volunteer Training Classes will be held March 22 through June 4th.
-Classes and field trips will be in-person most Tuesdays, with live WebEx webinars on three Tuesdays, along with three Saturday field trips .
-Our evening graduation ceremony will be our June 14th chapter meeting – trainee families are encouraged to attend this celebration!
-This schedule is subject to change to ensure the best training experience, and to changes in procedures mandated for our safety by Texas A&M AgriLife and Texas Parks and Wildlife.
+The 2023 Volunteer Training Classes will be held March 21 through June 6, 2023.
+Classes and field trips will be most Tuesdays, along with a Saturday field trip.
+Our evening graduation ceremony will be our June 13th chapter meeting – trainee families are encouraged to attend this celebration!
+This schedule is subject to change to ensure the best training experience.

 Steps to become a Certified Master Naturalist

-- Submit the Volunteer Training Course Application – closed at this time.
+- Submit the Volunteer Training Course Application.
 Since the Texas Master Naturalist training is ecosystem-based, this Course is only available to those who reside in Bell or a nearby county.

-- ONCE YOU ARE ACCEPTED INTO THE TRAINING COURSE, pay the one-time training fee of $150.00.
+- ONCE YOU ARE NOTIFIED YOU HAVE BEEN ACCEPTED INTO THE TRAINING COURSE, pay the one-time training fee of $150.00.
 You may pay the course fee online through this website (be sure to select the Volunteer Training Course button – dues are included for new trainees) or mail your course fee payment directly to the CTMN Treasurer:

 Central Texas Master Naturalist Chapter